Are you sabotaging your skin without realizing it? Cleanse your routine of these common missteps and get ready to glow.

 So, if exfoliation isn’t a regular part of your at-home skin care routine, you’re missing out.
 But before you rush out and buy a six-pack of pumice stones, consider the next common misstep…

 Mistake No. 3: Exfoliating too often or harshly

 Here’s the rub — exfoliating too much or too intensively also can damage your skin.
 That’s because some exfoliating agents, such as gritty scrubs, can work a little too well, potentially harming your skin’s protective barrier.

 It’s best to opt for gentler exfoliating agents such as lactic acid (which removes the top layer of skin), exfoliate less frequently and remember to moisturize afterward.
 If your skin hurts or stings when you’re scrubbing, it’s a sign you should stop.

 Washing your face nightly accomplishes much more than just removing your makeup.
 It helps reduce breakouts by removing daily oil and grime buildup.
-It also allows your skin care products to be absorbed — and therefore to work — more effectively.
-Plus, when you wash your face, you remove the free radicals (molecules that break down collagen) your skin has accumulated during the day.
+It also allows your skin care products to be absorbed, and therefore work more effectively.
 With this addition to your skin care routine, you’ll help avert accidental damage and be on your way to the brighter, smoother results you’re looking for.